moleculemaker/python-example-app/README.md

 5. `kubectl apply -f kubernetes.yaml` - run image in Kubernetes cluster (image must be published first)
 6. Navigate to http://localhost:8888 again to perform integration testing
 7. `kubectl delete -f kubernetes.yaml` - shut it down again
-8. Create a new Helm chart describing how to run this Docker image
+8. Create a new [Helm chart](./integration/chart) describing how to run this Docker image
     * The Helm chart will use templates and variable values to produce something like `kubernetes.yaml`
-    * Ideally, we should include `values.yaml` (default values), `values.local.yaml` (config for local development), and `values.prod.yaml` (config for production).
+    * Ideally, we should include `values.yaml` (default config), `values.local.yaml` (config for local development), and `values.prod.yaml` (config for production).
     * WARNING: for production passwords and secrets, **DO NOT** commit them to git in plaintext.
-We will need to create a [SealedSecret](https://github.com/bitnami-labs/sealed-secrets#sealed-secrets-for-kubernetes) first to secure these resources.
+We will need to create a [SealedSecret](https://github.com/bitnami-labs/sealed-secrets#sealed-secrets-for-kubernetes) to secure these resources.
 9. Install the helm chart and perform final testing locally
-10. Add an ArgoCD app to deploy the Helm chart to the production cluster using the correct config values (e.g. `values.prod.yaml`)
+10. Add an [ArgoCD app](./integration/python-example-app.argo-app.yaml) to deploy the Helm chart to the production cluster using the correct config values (e.g. `values.prod.yaml`)

 # Development